CosmoLike/cocoa/Cocoa/external_modules/code/README.md

 **Step :two:**: Move (or clone) the modified CAMB code to the folder `$ROOTDIR/external_modules/code/XXX`.
 The string `XXX` should be replaced by the new code's adopted name (e.g., CAMBQ).

-If the user does not want this modified CAMB to be added to the Cocoa repo, then add its path to the `.gitignore` file located in the `/cocoa/Cocoa` main folder.
+If the user does not want this modified CAMB to be added to the Cocoa repo, then add its path to the `.gitignore` file located in the Cocoa main folder.

 **Step :three:**: Modify the `get_gfortran_version` Python function located in the file `$ROOTDIR/external_modules/code/XXX/camb/_compilers.py`.
 Here, `$ROOTDIR` is the absolute path of the main `cocoa/Cocoa/` folder.